ayushn21/SwiftLogger/README.md

 The log level defaults to `Debug` if it has not been set.
 The `SwiftLogger.LogLevel` enum contains values for all 6 log level described above.

+I recommend you set the log level in your app delegate method `application:didFinishLaunchingWithOptions`.
+You could also vary the log level via a debug settings screen if you wish.

 #### Printing logs to the console

 Logs can be printed at the different log levels using these 5 methods